cloudquery/docs/docs/cli/commands/policy-run.md

 ## Flags

 ```
-  -h, --help              Help for run
+  -h, --help                    help for run
-      --output-dir        Generates a new file for each policy at the given dir with the output
+      --disable-fetch-check     Disable checking if a respective fetch happened before running policies
+      --enable-db-persistence   Enable storage of policy output in database
       --no-results              Do not show policies results
+      --output-dir string       Generates a new file for each policy at the given dir with the output
 ```

 ## Additional Help Topics